 Timor-Leste (East Timor)

-Oxfam in Timor Leste
+Oxfam in Timor-Leste

-Oxfam’s programs in Timor Leste focus on the need for rural development to address the issue of poverty and the inequality between rural and urban areas.
+Oxfam’s programs in Timor-Leste focus on the need for rural development to address the issue of poverty and the inequality between rural and urban areas.

-We work with over 60 partners to improve the well being of rural men and women by promoting active citizenship.
+- We work with over 60 partners to improve the well being of rural men and women by promoting active citizenship.
 This is achieved through the strengthening of civil society's powers to influence processes that ensure national policies and practices help poor populations.